Kayla-Ard/Task-Management-App-Project/README.md

 *   **Minimize Meeting Duration Times**: Ensure efficient use of time by minimizing the need for lengthy meetings.
 *   **Ongoing Tracking of Task Progress and Deadlines**: Keep track of task progress and deadlines in real-time.
 *   **Ensuring Adherence to Company Standards and Rules**: Maintain consistency and quality by ensuring adherence to company standards.
+*   **Priority Task Display**: Display priority tasks on the dashboard.
+*   **Task Navigation**: Quick access to various task-related pages from the dashboard.
+*   **Task Creation**: Ability to create new tasks with details such as date, task name, priority, description, team members, and estimated date of completion.

 About Task Daddy
 ----------------